Bipolar Disorder and Addiction Treatment

 Bipolar disorder is characterized by recurring episodes of mania, hypomania, or depression.
 These mood swings can be intense and unpredictable, making it challenging to manage daily life.

 Bipolar disorder can affect a person’s cognitive function on a basic level.
-It may affect attention, memory, and decision-making
+It may affect attention, memory, and decision-making.

 Bipolar disorder can disrupt sleep patterns, leading to insomnia, sleep deprivation, or irregular sleep schedules.
+This can impact overall emotional regulation.

 Bipolar disorder and its effects on a person’s actions can affect a person’s relationships with family and friends, leading to social isolation and feelings of loneliness.
+People with bipolar disorder have a suicide risk over ten times as high as the general population.

 It is essential to seek professional help if you or someone you know is experiencing symptoms of bipolar disorder.
 With proper treatment, it is possible to manage the condition and improve mental health and well-being.

-The Relationship Between Bipolar Disorder and Addiction
+The Connection Between Bipolar Disorder and Addiction

 Like many other mental health disorders, bipolar disorder has the potential to affect a person’s quality of life.
 This may lead them to attempt to cope through the use of drugs or alcohol.
 Individuals diagnosed with bipolar disorder may have a higher inclination toward alcohol abuse due to its availability and social acceptance as a comforting and mood-altering tool.

+These substances may provide a degree of relief from symptoms of bipolar disorder, but this temporary relief is offset by a significant potential of developing an addiction.
 Substance abuse also has the potential to worsen symptoms of bipolar disorder over time.
 Depending on the addictive substance, consistent use may lead to greater anxiety and increased severity of mood swings.
 The individual may feel a loss of control when using the substance, which can cause distress and a feeling of hopelessness.
-Addiction can complicate personal relationships, leading to a weaker support system and alienation from support.

 Younger woman reassuring older woman with bipolar disorder holding folder of papers

+Aftercare and ongoing support are crucial for long-term success in recovering from co-occurring bipolar disorder and substance abuse.
 Making healthy lifestyle changes, such as incorporating regular exercise and a balanced diet, can support overall health and well-being.
 Family support is another critical element.
-Educating family members about co-occurring disorders and involving them in the recovery process can create a supportive environment that fosters long-term success.
 With the right aftercare and support, individuals with bipolar disorder and addiction can achieve and maintain a stable and fulfilling life.

-Getting Help With Co Occurring Bipolar Disorder and Substance Abuse
+Get Help With Co-Occurring Bipolar Disorder and Substance Abuse at First Steps Recovery

 Bipolar disorder and addiction don’t have to determine the course of your life.
 Contact First Steps Recovery today to find out more.